- These products, services, websites, apps and the Alexa Skill are referred to collectively as “services” in this policy.

 - We process personal data about you, with your consent or in order to improve our services and develop new products and features.

-- Information collected from use of our websites and apps is used to allow us to track the most visited and most useful parts of those services; to identify what are our most popular services; to deliver these services effectively, to troubleshoot problems, fix bugs, monitor abuse, track behaviour (aggregated / anonymously) to understand trends and to develop new features.
+- Information collected from use of our services is used to allow us to track the most visited and most useful parts of those services; to identify what are our most popular services; to deliver these services effectively, to troubleshoot problems, fix bugs, monitor abuse, track behaviour (aggregated / anonymously) to understand trends and to develop new features.

 - Information provided by you for the creation of an account is required so we can provide you with our services, charge you for our services, provide you with customer support and contact you about our services or account.